$\omega$PAP Spaces: Reasoning Denotationally About Higher-Order, Recursive Probabilistic and Differentiable Programs: Semantics

 \subsection{Core Calculus}

 We present our core calculus in Figure~\ref{fig:wpap-language}.
-It is a simple call-by-value variant of PCF (e.g. as in \citet{abramsky1998call}), with a ground type $\BB$ for Booleans, and a ground type $\reals$ for real numbers.
-It parametrized by a set of primitives $f$ representing PAP functions.
-They typically include analytic functions such as $+,*,\exp,\tan$ and comparison operators such as $>,=$.
+It is a simple call-by-value variant of PCF (e.g. as in \citet{abramsky1998call}), with ground types $\BB$ for Booleans and $\reals$ for real numbers.
+It is parameterized by a set of primitives $f$ representing PAP functions, including analytic functions such as $+,*,\exp,\tan$ and comparison operators such as $>,=$.
 The language also includes constants $\cnst$ for each real $c$ and $\true,\false$ for Booleans.
 The typing rules and operational semantics are standard, and given in Appendices~\ref{sub:type-system} and~\ref{sub:op-semantics}.
+We will use $\reals^n$ as sugar for the $n$-fold product $\reals\times\ldots\times\reals$.
+We denote by $\star$ the unique inhabitant of the type $1$.